 Lighting is often forgotten when it comes to cleaning, so be sure to give yours some attention.
 I dust mine (including the bulbs) regularly with an ostrich feather duster, but during spring cleaning, I like to wipe a damp cloth over them.
 Pay special attention to any bedside lamps as they’re so close to where you sleep.
 Tip: a small paintbrush is a great tool for hard-to-reach or delicate areas.
 While you’ve got your cleaning supplies out, dust and wipe down radiators and any baseboard trims.

 Completely clear all items off the bedside tables or night stands before wiping them down.
 Then, before putting the items back, check to see if you can get rid of anything.
 My bedside table cupboard tends to be where I put hand cream tubes or tissue boxes, so it regularly needs to be cleared of used tissues or empty bottles.
 Set yourself a 20-minute timer for this task – it’s easy to get carried away trying to sort all the knick knacks you find.
 (Image source: Ferm Living.)

 Using newspaper and glass cleaner, wipe your window glass down, then use a damp cloth on the frame, window sills and blinds, if you have them (a damp sock is also a great tip as it’s easier to get your hand between each blind).
 Curtains should be laundered or dry cleaned to get rid of any lingering dust, but this doesn’t need to be an annual event – hanging them outside every other year, out of direct sunlight, is a great way to freshen them up.

 And now, your bedroom is done!
-Getting into a bed with freshly laundered, crisp sheets is one of the best things in life – even better when the whole room is sparkly and clean.
+Slipping on a clean nightshirt and getting into a bed with freshly laundered, crisp sheets is one of the best things in life – even better when the whole room is sparkly and clean.